corpulentcoffee/dotfiles/README.md

     extension; additionally, Python scripts are symlinked in kebab case (which is easier to type) rather than the in-repoistory snake case (which is `import`able)
+- some items assume the presence of other things (e.g. a script might assume that certain `.gitconfig` aliases are configured or that another script can be called using its installed name), so partial installs might not work without also handling dependencies

 ## References